Understanding Your Statistics

 Number of distinct visitors who clicked your link.
 ClickerVolt uses advanced visitor identification combining cookies, browser fingerprinting, and IP analysis to accurately count uniques even across devices and sessions.

-Number of visitors who completed your main conversion goal (sale, opt-in, etc.).
-Tracked via JavaScript (first-party), S2S Postback (60+ networks), or IPN (ClickBank, JVZoo, WarriorPlus, Explodely) depending on your setup.
+Number of visitors who completed your main conversion goal.
+Tracked via JavaScript (first-party), S2S Postback (60+ networks), or IPN (ClickBank, WarriorPlus, Explodely) depending on your setup.

 Cost